iyinraphael/diffableSourceSample-/README.md

 [View in Source](x-source-tag://recipeDidChange)

-The diffable data source compares the updated snapshot to its current snapshot and applies the difference---in this instance, a request to reconfigure the item that displays the recipe that changed.
+The diffable data source compares the updated snapshot to its current snapshot and applies the difference --- in this instance, a request to reconfigure the item that displays the recipe that changed.
 To fulfill the request, the data source invokes its cell provider closure, which retrieves the updated recipe and configures the cell with the latest recipe data.
 And because `animatingDifferences` is `true` when applying the snapshot, the collection view animates the visual change of the cell by showing or hiding the heart icon.

 ## Populate Snapshots with Lightweight Data Structures

 An alternative approach to storing identifiers involves populating diffable data sources and snapshots with lightweight data structures.
-While the data structure approach is convenient and can be a good fit in some circumstances---like for quick prototyping, or displaying a collection of static items with properties that don't change---it carries significant limitations and tradeoffs.
-For instance, the [Hashable](https://developer.apple.com/documentation/swift/hashable) and [Equatable](https://developer.apple.com/documentation/swift/equatable) implementations must incorporate all properties of the structure that can change.
+While the data structure approach is convenient and can be a good fit in some circumstances --- like for quick prototyping, or displaying a collection of static items with properties that don't change --- it carries significant limitations and tradeoffs.
+For instance, the [`Hashable`](https://developer.apple.com/documentation/swift/hashable) and [`Equatable`](https://developer.apple.com/documentation/swift/equatable) implementations must incorporate all properties of the structure that can change.
 Any changes to the data in the structure cause it to no longer be equal to the previous version, which the diffable data source uses to determine what changed when applying a new snapshot.

 The sample uses this approach to show items in a sidebar.
 In [`SidebarViewController`](x-source-tag://SidebarViewController), the custom structure [`SidebarItem`](x-source-tag://SidebarItem) defines the properties of a sidebar item, which are `title` and `type`.